-- (2) Immediately after the request that a secret ballot be held had been seconded, the municipal manager must give to each councillor present a ballot paper. - (3) Upon receipt of a ballot paper the councillor must indicate his or her vote by clearly marking whether he or she is for or against the proposal concerned whereupon he or she must fold the ballot paper in half and hand it back to the municipal manager. - (4) When all the councillors present has handed their ballot papers back, the municipal manager must determine the result of the ballot and inform the chairperson thereof. - (5) The fact that a secret ballot had been held must be recorded in the minutes of that meeting. - (6) All used ballot papers must be destroyed upon conclusion of the meeting. - (7) An entry of the declaration of the result of a vote in the minutes of a meeting is conclusive evidence of the result.
+- (2) Immediately after the request that a secret ballot be held had been seconded, and the Speaker has approved, the Municipal Manager must give to each Councillor present a ballot paper.
+It is in the discretion of the Speaker to allow a secret ballot or not.
+No debate on the request for a secret ballot on the decision may be held. - (3) Upon receipt of a ballot paper the Councillor must indicate his or her vote by clearly marking whether he or she is for or against the proposal concerned whereupon he or she must fold the ballot paper in half and hand it back to the Municipal Manager. - (4) When all the Councillors present has handed their ballot papers back, the Municipal Manager must determine the result of the ballot and inform the chairperson thereof. - (5) The fact that a secret ballot had been held must be recorded in the minutes of that meeting. - (6) All used ballot papers must be destroyed upon conclusion of the meeting. - (7) An entry of the declaration of the result of a vote in the minutes of a meeting is conclusive evidence of the result.

-Equality of votes
+86. Equality of votes

-- 86(1) Unless a specific majority had been prescribed in respect of any matter or when a secret ballot is conducted or when expressly stated otherwise in these rules and orders, the chairperson at a meeting may cast a casting vote where there is an equality of votes on any question in addition to his or her deliberative vote. - Should there be an equality of votes after a division had been called and the chairperson refuses to use his or her casting vote, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor. - (3) Should there be an equality of votes after a secret ballot had been conducted, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor. - (4) In all cases other than those mentioned in sub-rules (2) and (3) where there is an equality of votes and the chairperson refuses to use his or her casting vote, the matter must be referred back to the executive committee, executive mayor or relevant section 79-committee if the municipality has a plenary executive system, as the case may be, or must be deferred until the next meeting if there is not a committee or an executive mayor.
+- (1) Unless a specific majority had been prescribed in respect of any matter, including matters referred to in Section 160(2) of the Constitution of the Republic of South Africa 1996, or when a secret ballot is conducted or when expressly stated otherwise in these rules and orders, the chairperson at a meeting may cast a casting vote where there is an equality of votes on any question in addition to his or her deliberative vote. - (2) Should there be an equality of votes after a division had been called and the chairperson refuses to use his or her casting vote, the matter must be referred back to the Executive Mayor or relevant section 79-committee or must be deferred until the next meeting if there is not a committee or an Executive Mayor. - (3) Should there be an equality of votes after a secret ballot had been conducted, the matter must be referred back to the Executive Mayor or relevant section 79-committee or must be deferred until the next meeting if there is not a committee or an Executive Mayor. - (4) In all cases other than those mentioned in sub-rules (2) and (3) where there is an equality of votes and the chairperson refuses to use his or her casting vote, the matter must be referred back to Executive Mayor or relevant section 79-committee or must be deferred until the next meeting if there is not a committee or an Executive Mayor.